danwing/referee/draft-xyzzy-referee.md

 Within a home network this is fraught with complications of both human factors and technical nature.

-This document describes a Referee System, where a Referee is entrusted (once) to help clients identify and authenticate (many) servers within the home network.
-The Referee System purposefully avoids using the public key infrastructure (PKI).
+This document describes a Referee system, where a Referee is entrusted (once) to help clients identify and authenticate (many) servers within the home network.
+The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}.

 # Conventions and Definitions